 Levy worked closely with another company, R.A.
 Inbows (get it?).
 This corporation was in the business of buying and licensing master recordings, among other pursuits.
 They were also involved with tax shelters (read a court document detailing the company’s role in a motion picture tax shelter here).
 Copyright credits for R.A.
 Inbows appear on the back cover of every Tiger Lily LP.
 Their agreement with Tiger Lily likely involved them leasing masters from Levy (despite the copyright notices implying ownership), which they would, in turn, license to investors.
 These recordings formed the basis for the tax shelter albums on Tiger Lily.

 Levy’s other obligations included creating the album package and pressing up records; he would be compensated for this work by investors.
-Levy was also responsible for placing the albums in stores (Roulette was the distributor the Tiger Lily LPs) and promotion, but other than the Pryor LP, there’s little evidence he did any of that.
+Levy was also responsible for placing the albums in stores (Roulette was the distributor for Tiger Lily) and promotion, but other than the Pryor LP, there’s little evidence he did any of that.
 Conventional wisdom is that Levy unloaded some of the Tiger Lily albums via his record store chain, Strawberries, but that the majority of the label’s stock was simply warehoused and/or destroyed.

 While it’s true Tiger Lily issued LPs without the knowledge of the performers featured on the records, that wasn’t always the case.
 Though we can’t be definite about Pryor, a number of artists have acknowledged that, for various reasons, they willingly made deals with the label.